-STORY: David had this excellent novel business that he shared with a trusted friend who went on to stab him in the back by taking the idea and making it hers.
+STORY: David Ward had this excellent novel business that he shared with a trusted friend who went on to stab him in the back by taking the idea and making it hers.

 LEARNING: Always have an NDA or any other formalized document before sharing your proprietary ideas with anyone.
 Be careful when doing business with friends; it is best to avoid it altogether.
 Do not be afraid of competition; keep reinventing yourself to stay ahead.

 “Opportunities and choices come along all the time.
 It depends on the ones we take.”